 So, who is the Spirit and what does He do?

 “Like the Father and the Son, the Holy Spirit is God…It has been said that the Holy Spirit is like Jesus, but without skin on.
 He has the same heart but can be everywhere with anyone…He teaches us about Jesus and reminds us of the words of Jesus.
 In fact, He is most happy when Jesus is being glorified.
 He helps us grow step by step.
 But, here is one of the most stunning things.
 Jesus said, ‘He is the Spirit of truth.
 The world cannot accept Him because it neither sees Him nor knows Him.
 But you know Him, for He lives with you and will be in you.'”
 (John 14:17) In you…God the Spirit can be in us!

 And in us, He burns away sin, bad habits, old ways.
 He teaches us truth.
-He comforts us, guides us, reshapes us.
-He reveals the love of God to us and makes us over into the children of God that we were intended to be.
+The Spirit comforts us, guides us, reshapes us.
+Holy Spirit reveals the love of God to us and makes us over into the children of God that we were intended to be.
 He fills us with power so that the very acts of Jesus become the things we do – in this Age.
-He produces miracles through us.
+And, the Spirit produces miracles through us.
 He supplies us with gifts for ministry.
-He gives us revelation about the Bible’s words and about God’s heart.
+Holy Spirit gives us revelation about the Bible’s words and about God’s heart.
 He helps us, comforts us, produces fruit in us of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 And so much more.

 This age of the Spirit is a wondrous thing.